Aliases for BIRC2 Gene

 The protein encoded by this gene is a member of a family of proteins that inhibits apoptosis by binding to tumor necrosis factor receptor-associated factors TRAF1 and TRAF2, probably by interfering with activation of ICE-like proteases.
 This encoded protein inhibits apoptosis induced by serum deprivation and menadione, a potent inducer of free radicals.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2012]

 GeneCards Summary for BIRC2 Gene

 BIRC2 (Baculoviral IAP Repeat Containing 2) is a Protein Coding gene.
-Diseases associated with BIRC2 include malt lymphoma.
-Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include ubiquitin-protein transferase activity and protein N-terminus binding.
+Diseases associated with BIRC2 include malignant peritoneal mesothelioma and lymphoma, malt, somatic.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include ligase activity and transcription coactivator activity.
 An important paralog of this gene is XIAP.

 UniProtKB/Swiss-Prot for BIRC2 Gene